21-designs/jdp.generics/README.md

 # pattern-lib

-A library providing the most common design patterns.
+A library providing the generic design pattern.